-Jörg Stückler Michael Schreiber Sven Behnke Computer Science Institute VI, Autonomous Intelligent Systems University of Bonn, Germany
+Jörg Stückler, Kathrin Gräve, Jochen Kläß, Sebastian Muszynski, Michael Schreiber, Oliver Tischler, Ralf Waldukat, and Sven Behnke Computer Science Institute VI, Autonomous Intelligent Systems University of Bonn, Germany

-Abstract-Domestic tasks require three main skills from autonomous robots: robust navigation, object manipulation, and intuitive communication with the users.
+Abstract-Domestic service tasks require three main skills from autonomous robots: robust navigation, mobile manipulation, and intuitive communication with the users.
 Most robot platforms, however, support only one or two of the above skills.

 In this paper we present Dynamaid, a new robot platform for research on domestic service applications.
 For robust navigation, Dynamaid has a base with four individually steerable differential wheel pairs, which allow omnidirectional motion.
-For manipulation, Dynamaid is equipped with an anthropomorphic arm and a gripper.
+For mobile manipulation, Dynamaid is additionally equipped with an anthropomorphic arm and a gripper.
 For intuitive multimodal communication, the robot has a microphone, stereo cameras, and a movable head.
 It can perceive persons in its environment, recognize and synthesize speech.